Oswald the Lucky Rabbit: Theme park appearances

-The Oswald character showed up at the parks in Florida and California on the day Disney reacquired Oswald, but made no further appearances at the time.
+The Oswald character showed up at the parks in Florida and California on the day Disney reacquired Oswald and made further appearances at the time.

 In 2010, Tokyo Disneyland produced a float featuring Oswald for their first Easter holiday event.

-In 2011, Oswald appeared with other old Disney characters on the Construction walls for Disney California Adventure Park's new entrance.

-In 2011, Oswald appeared on a poster as a magician's rabbit in Town Square Theater in Magic Kingdom park.

-In 2011, Oswald appeared on various items of clothing available for purchase at Disneyland Paris in the shops on Main Street USA.
+In 2011, Oswald appeared with other vintage Disney characters on the construction walls for Disney California Adventure Park's new entrance.
+Oswald also appeared on a poster as a magician's rabbit in Town Square Theater in Magic Kingdom park.
+Oswald appeared on various items of clothing available for purchase at Disneyland Paris in the shops on Main Street USA.

 In 2012, Disney California Adventure park at the Disneyland Resort reopened with a new entry area called Buena Vista Street, themed to 1920s Los Angeles.
 Oswald's Service Station is a 1920s gas station (housing a gift shop) located at the north end of the street and features Oswald prominently in its logo.
-Disney California Adventure also sells Oswald merchandise, while next door Disneyland Park offers Mickey Mouse merchandise exclusively.

-In 2012, Oswald ear hats appeared at the Emporium at Walt Disney World in Florida.
+Oswald has been spotted making appearances near his station.
+In the same year, Oswald ear hats appeared at the Emporium at Walt Disney World in Florida.

-As of May 28, 2014, Oswald can be spotted on the exit of The Seven Dwarves ride at Magic Kingdom, Orlando.
+As of May 2014, Oswald can be spotted on the exit of The Seven Dwarves ride at Magic Kingdom, Orlando.
 He is carved into a tree near the exit door.

-On April 1, 2014, a new Oswald costumed character began meet-and-greets at Tokyo DisneySea.

-On September 14, 2014, Oswald began making appearances on Buena Vista Street at Disney California Adventure.
+During the same year a new Oswald costumed character began meet-and-greets at Tokyo DisneySea on April 1; on September 14 of the same year, Oswald began making appearances on Buena Vista Street at Disney California Adventure.

-As of October 4, 2017, Oswald now has a Service Station at Disney California Adventure and has been spotted making appearances.

-On June 2, 2018 at the FanDaze event Oswald's spouse, Ortensia accompanied him as a VIP guest In Disneyland Paris.
+On June 2, 2018, at the FanDaze event Oswald's spouse, Ortensia accompanied him as a VIP guest in Disneyland Paris.
 They also performed in the show, "Oh My, Ortensia".

 Oswald was featured on the medal of the Walt Disney World Marathon Weekend 10K.
-The event took place on January 7, 2022 as part of runDisney's WDW Marathon Weekend.
+The event took place on January 7, 2022, as part of runDisney's WDW Marathon Weekend.

-On 12 September 2022, Hong Kong Disneyland announces the premier of activities of 2023.
-As part of the celebration for 100th anniversary of Walt Disney Company, Oswald would appear as a special guest from 2023, making himself as a debut for Hong Kong Disneyland.
-Oswald appears for the first time on 13 January 2023, in the 2023 Hong Kong Disneyland Fanfest and start meet & greet with annual pass holders from 18 January to 27 February, followed by meeting all guests from 1 March 2023 onwards.
+Oswald made a debut in Hong Kong Disneyland in January 2023 as part of the celebration for the 100th anniversary of The Walt Disney Company.

-From January 20 to February 15th, 2023 at Disney California Adventure, Oswald and his wife Ortenisa appeared to celebrate Chinese New Year, which marks Ortensia's debut in a U.S. theme park.
+From January 20 to February 15, 2023, at Disney California Adventure, Oswald and his wife Ortensia appeared to celebrate Chinese New Year, which marks Ortensia's debut in an American theme park.